Coastal Autumn Decor

 Mantel

 Simply adding a hand painted pumpkin to either side of the mantel creates an instant coastal autumn aesthetic.
 It’s very simple to paint the pumpkins.
 I bought these ones from a craft store and then painted with Fusion Paint.
-Try the colours Champness or Brook.
+Try the colours Little Whale or Champness for blue and Brook for green.

 Or add in some ivy, hydrangeas and coral along with painted pumpkins for another take on coastal autumn decor on the mantel.
 Don’t have any hydrangeas in the garden?
 No worries as you can buy some realistic faux ones that you can use year after year.